|

 Graduate Students

 Kevin Krajcir (M.S.
-Spring 2022; Studied the functional nature of the symbiosis between feather mites and birds) - Currently a PhD student at LSU in Baton Rouge, LA.
+Spring 2022; Studied the functional nature of the symbiosis between feather mites and birds) - Currently a biologist with Arkansas Natural Heritage Commission

 Emily Donahue (M.S.
 Fall 2020; Studied non-breeding ecology of Loggerhead Shrikes in agricultural landscapes) - Currently a PhD student in Molecular Biosciences at Arkansas State University in Jonesboro, AR.

 Joe Youtz (M.S.
-Spring 2020; Studied the manifestation of Bergmann's Rule in PROW and Landscape ecology in the Mississippi Delta) - Currently a PhD student at LSU studying marsh bird management and conservation.
+Spring 2020; Studied the manifestation of Bergmann's Rule in PROW and Landscape ecology in the Mississippi Delta) - Currently a PhD student at New Mexico State University.

 Lee Bryant (M.S.
-Spring 2018; Studied the impact of the decline of eastern hemlock on Lousiana Waterthrush) - Currently working for Bird Conservancy of the Rockies and Institute for Bird Populations and living in Fort Collins, CO.
+Spring 2018; Studied the impact of the decline of eastern hemlock on Lousiana Waterthrush) - Currently working for Institute for Bird Populations and living in Fort Collins, CO.

 Alex Worm (M.S.
 Fall 2017; Studied range expansion and hybridization of Scissor-tailed Flycatchers and Western Kingbirds) - Currently PhD student at Arkansas State University in Jonesboro, AR.